toomeysimon/toomeysimon.github.io/README.md

   <p class="about">
-    junior studying computer science at west high. i like making stuff and showing people stuff i made i dont like python
-    anyway heres some things i made:
+    junior studying computer science at west high. here are some things i like: making things, drop shadows, portal 2, programming, purple here are some things i dont like: talking and python, and talking about python anyway heres some things i made:
   </p>